 Click here to view John's video

-Politics and policy of sustainable development, environmental politics and environmental movements, green moral and political theory and environmental ethics, political economy and the environment, contemporary social and political theory, interdisciplinary research and applied political research, Northern Ireland and Irish politics.
+Politics and policy of sustainable development, climate change and low carbon energy transitions, environmental politics and environmental movements, green moral and political theory, environmental ethics, political economy and the environment, contemporary social and political theory, interdisciplinary research and applied political research, Northern Ireland and Irish politics.

-My main interest is in the relationship between moral/political theory and the environment, with particular focus on ecofeminism, the implications of green theory for thinking about justice, and theories of political economy in relation to the environment.
-A subsidiary interest is in the relationship between science, technology and the environment - particularly views of risk and developments in biotechnology and other technological developments such as wind energy.
+My main interest is in the relationship between moral/political theory and the environment, the political economy of unsustainability and the transition from unsustainability, with particular focus on critical analyses of neoclassical economics, heterodox political economy, post-growth and degrowth political economy, ecofeminism, the implications of green theory for thinking about justice, citizenship and democracy.
+A subsidiary interest is in the relationship between science, technology and the environment - particularly socio-technological transitions and transformations in relation to renewable and low carbon energy.
 I also have an interest in Q Methodology as a research approach to the study of complex moral/political issues such as citizenship, sustainability and national identity.
-A more recent interest is in the political and ethical aspects of reconciliation in Northern Ireland.
+A more recent interest is in the political theoretical analysis of loyalism in Northern Ireland.

 Current Research Projects

-Green ethical and political theory, the politics and policy of sustainable development, climate change politics, environmental ethics, green political economy and the greening of the economy, normative dimensions of sustainable development, environmental justice, citizenship, democracy and sustainable development, interdisciplinary approaches to sustainable development, republicanism and green politics, vulnerability, resilience and sustainability, social theory and the environment, the transition to a low-carbon energy economy.
+Heterodox and green political economy, green ethical and political theory, the politics and policy of sustainable development, climate change politics, environmental ethics, green political economy and the greening of the economy, normative dimensions of sustainable development, environmental justice, citizenship, democracy and sustainable development, interdisciplinary approaches to sustainable development, republicanism and green politics, vulnerability, resilience and sustainability, social theory and the environment, climate change, decarbonisation and the transition to a low-carbon energy economy